 - Maintaining the minimum requirements of Satisfactory Academic Progress.

 The University has identified approximately 2,030 students who meet the above listed criteria and have a 2019-2020 EFC that qualifies them for funding in our awarding model (EFCs $0-$9,999) or are full-time graduate students who are Title IV aid eligible.
 In total, these students will receive approximately $2.235,950 of our designated $2.321,398 for students.
 Please note that of the remaining $85,448, a total of $50,000 has been earmarked to fund a program the University created to pay Title IV-eligible and non-federal work study-eligible students.
-The remaining funds are being used to assist families that experienced a serious healthcare emergency related to COVID-19.
+The remaining funds are being used to assist students whose families experienced a serious healthcare emergency related to COVID-19.